 For those families who choose to pay income-based rent, the PHA must conduct a reexamination of income and family composition at least annually [24 CFR 960.257(a)(1)].
-Excepted from this requirement are overincome families, who must have their income reviewed at 12 and 24 months, and families who choose flat rents, where the PHA must conduct a reexamination of family composition at least annually and must conduct a reexamination of family income at least once every 3 years [24 CFR 960.257(a)(2)].
+With the exception of overincome families, who must have their income reviewed at 12 and 24 months, for flat rent families, the PHA must conduct a reexamination of family composition at least annually and must conduct a reexamination of family income at least once every three years [24 CFR 960.257(a)(2)].
+For any non-public housing over income families, the PHA may not conduct an annual reexamination of family income.
 Policies related to the reexamination process for families paying flat rent are located in Part II of this chapter.

 For all residents of public housing, whether those residents are paying income-based or flat rents, the PHA must conduct an annual review of community service requirement compliance.
 This annual reexamination is also a good time to have residents sign consent forms for criminal background checks in case the criminal history of a resident is needed at some point for the purposes of lease enforcement or eviction.

-The PHA is required to obtain all of the information necessary to conduct reexaminations.
+The PHA is required to obtain all the information necessary to conduct reexaminations.
 How that information will be collected is left to the discretion of the PHA.
 Families are required to provide current and accurate information on income, assets, allowances and deductions, family composition and community service compliance as part of the reexamination process [24 CFR 960.259].
-This part contains the PHA's policies for conducting annual reexaminations.